BMW 600

-The BMW 600 is a four-seater microcar produced by the German automaker BMW from mid-1957 until November 1959.
-Partially based on the BMW Isetta two-seater, it was BMW's first postwar four-seater economy car.
+The BMW 600 is a four-seater city car produced by the German automaker BMW from mid-1957 until November 1959.
+Partially based on the BMW Isetta two seater, it was BMW's first postwar four-seater economy car.
 It was not a sales success, but it began the design process for its more successful successor, the BMW 700.

 Concept, design, and engineering

 BMW needed to expand its model range, but they did not have the resources to develop an all-new car with an all-new engine.
 Therefore, it used the Isetta as starting point for a new four seat economy car.

 As a result, the 600 used the front suspension and front door of the Isetta.
 The need to carry four people required a longer frame, a different rear suspension, and a larger engine.
 A new perimeter frame was designed, using box section side members and straight tube crossmembers.
 The rear suspension was an independent semi trailing arm design; this was the first time BMW had used this system.
 The chassis had a wheelbase of 1700 mm, a front track of 1220 mm, and a rear track of 1160 mm.

 The 600 was powered by the 582 cc flat-twin engine from the R67 motorcycle/sidecar combination.
 This engine, which delivered 19.5 hp-metric at 4,500 revolutions per minute, was mounted behind the rear wheels.
 A four-speed manual gearbox was standard, while a Saxomat semi-automatic transmission was available.
 The 600 had a top speed of approximately 100 km/h.

 Access to the rear seats was by a conventional door on the right side of the vehicle.
+United States market cars are equipped with larger, sealed-beam headlights, and large bumper overriders.

 Reception

 The sales figures for the 600 did not meet BMW's expectations.
 During production from August 1957 to 1959, about 35,000 were built.
-This is attributed to competition with more conventional cars, including the Volkswagen Beetle.
+This is attributed in part to competition with more conventional cars, including the Volkswagen Beetle.
+The Isetta, bubble car image also hampered sales of this larger, more upscale car.